 Last Updated on September 13, 2021

-To shake out key insights about the Executive Order, a recent episode of The Virtual CISO Podcast features Scott Sarris, EVP of Digital Transformation and Cybersecurity Advisory Services at Aprio.
-Hosting the show is John Verry, Pivot Point Security CISO and Managing Partner, hosts the show as always.
+To offer expert commentary on all aspects of the Executive Order, a recent episode of The Virtual CISO Podcast features Scott Sarris, EVP of Digital Transformation and Cybersecurity Advisory Services at Aprio.
+John Verry, Pivot Point Security CISO and Managing Partner, hosts the show as always.

 Looking for some related content about the Cybersecurity Executive Order?
-Check out this post: The Cyber Executive Order: Will It Bring New Regulations for Critical Infrastructure? – Pivot Point Security
+Check out this post: The Cyber Executive Order: What Does It Say about Zero Trust? – Pivot Point Security

 Listen to the podcast episode all the way through: EP#58 – Scott Sarris – The Cybersecurity Executive Order: What You Need to Know – Pivot Point Security